 How would you know if the shelter you are going to is a reputable one?
 One of the best indicators is if it’s referred to you by a friend or someone you trust.
 But do your research too.
 Some shelters hold open days which gives would-be adopters like you a chance to see what takes place inside a typical animal shelter.
 Talk to the shelter staff.
 They must be willing to provide info about how they care for the animals on a day-to-day basis.
 Take a look at the surroundings.
 Are the rooms clean and spacious enough for the animals?
 Check and visit areas like the infirmary, exercise areas, and quarantine sections, if possible.

 Another way of finding out if you are dealing with a good shelter is when they are careful about adopting out.
 One of their goals is to find the best possible match for adopters like you.
 If they truly care about their animals, they would be interested in finding out relevant details about you and your family as well.
 They’d be interested to know if you will take good care of the animal from day one and so screening is vital to them.
-A good shelter will also impose follow-up visits to check how well the animal is adapting to you and his new home.
+A good shelter will also impose follow-up visits to check how well the animal is adapting to you and their new home.